 You love the shade, beauty and ambiance your trees provide.
 Unfortunately, so do deer, rabbits, mice, and other woodland creatures.
-Here are the most common ways to protect your landscaping from the damaging effects of curious critters.
+Here are the most common ways to protect your landscaping from pest damage.

 Although this term has many negative, poisonous connotations, several foul-tasting but harmless repellants exist to discourage deer and other animals from eating your trees.
 When applied properly, their bitter taste will let hungry wildlife know to look elsewhere for supper.